Z34O/CalculatorILS/README.md

 # calkyuu

-## A modern calculator made for a school project
+A modern design calculator made for a school project